Category Archives: Stories

 My mom was an elegant woman.
 Beautiful, generous, selfless.
 She took the brunt of her father’s rages – standing between him and her mother or him and her two younger brothers.
 The two older brothers left home as soon as they could lie about their ages to join the military.

-How she and my biological father married was less a mystery. she thought he was her way out of a hard life at home.
+How she and my biological father married was less a mystery.
+She thought he was her way out of a hard life at home.
 It turns out maybe he thought the same about her.
 Whatever their affection before marriage, it cooled as the years and responsibilities folded on top of each other.
 It would turn out that although there was not so much violence in our childhood home, there was neglect.
 He wasn’t a drunk but he never cared to work.
 When Mom finally divorced him, her heart had become so wounded and weary, it was a matter of just having one less mouth to feed.

 Mom would later marry my step-dad who was a sweet daddy to me.
 He was harder on my brothers…and on his own kids from his first marriage.
 It made me sad and a little frightened, especially for my older brother.
 He was old enough to have seen our grandfather drunk; he knew the dismissive behavior of our biological father; he felt the anger of our step-father.
 My younger brothers and I missed a lot of that.